Human Resources, Recruitment & Training

 Northern Ireland Specific opportunities:

-- Health and Social Care Scheme NI Management Graduate Trainee scheme offer a HR/Organisational Development strand
+- Health and Social Care NI offer a Graduate HR/Organisational Development strand

 - Moy Park- offer a graduate programme with rotations that include Resourcing in HR